 More About this Specialized Area of Tort Law

-Limousines, limo buses and charter party carriers are almost always treated the same under the law, are legally able to provide alcohol to their passengers even while the vehicles are in motion.
-Many charter limousines have full wet bars in the back of their limos.
-This can pose a problem when a limousine is hired for a high school prom, or Quinceanera where minors are also in the back of the limousine partying.
-Recently a drunken woman jumped out of a limousine at high speed on the freeway.
-In other news, a group of Filipinos were killed in a limousine rear passenger compartment fire.
-This is serious stuff.
+Limousines, limo buses, and charter party carriers are usually treated the same under the law and are legally allowed to provide alcohol to their passengers, even while the vehicles are moving.
+Often, charter limos have full wet bars in the back of their transports– which can be a severe problem when hired for a high school prom or Quinceanera where minors have access to that booze.
+Recently, an intoxicated woman jumped out of a moving limo on the freeway.
+In another case, several were killed in the Philippines in a limo rear passenger compartment fire.

 Common carriers owe a heightened duty of care beyond what a normal, non licensed person would, who is just driving a friend home.
 Limo companies owe that heightened duty of care, or a “special duty” to prevent things like:

-- Limousines involved in intrastate transportation of passengers are regulated by the Public Utilities Commission (PUC) and the California Highway Patrol (CHP).
-Interstate transportation is governed by the federal Department of Transportation (DOT)
+- Limos operating within California are regulated by the Public Utilities Commission, or PUC and the California Highway Patrol (CHP).
+Interstate transportation is governed by the federal Department of Transportation, or DOT.

 What the California Legislature and DMV say About Limousine Law & Regulations